kubeckaj/JKCS.py-Manual/docs/source/HowToQML.rst

 .. note::

-   When setting up JKCS, you should use :guilabel:`-qml` in orger to install QML, e.g.:
+   When setting up JKCS, you should use :guilabel:`-qml` in order to install QML, e.g.:

    .. code::